boldflight/BibleConverter/test_EPUB/output/matt.md

 [10] As Jesus was having a meal in Matthew’s house, many tax collectors and sinners came and ate with Jesus and his disciples.
 [11] When the Pharisees saw this they said to his disciples, “Why does your teacher eat with tax collectors and sinners?”
 [12] When Jesus heard this he said, “Those who are healthy don’t need a physician, but those who are sick do.
-[13] Go and learn what this saying means: ‘I want mercy and not sacrifice.’
+[13] Go and learn what this saying means: ‘**_I want mercy and not sacrifice_**.’
 For I did not come to call the righteous, but sinners.”

 ### The Superiority of the New